ptiede/Comrade.jl/paper/paper.md

 # Summary

-`Comrade` is a Bayesian modeling package, targeted for very-long-baseline interferometry (VLBI) and written in the Julia programming language [@bezanson2015julia]. `Comrade` aims at producing VLBI image of black holes and active galactic nuclei.
+`Comrade`[^1](https://github.com/ptiede/Comrade.jl) is a Bayesian modeling package, targeted for very-long-baseline interferometry (VLBI) and written in the Julia[^2](https://julialang.org/) programming language [@bezanson2015julia]. `Comrade` aims at producing VLBI image of black holes and active galactic nuclei.
 Furthermore, it focuses on providing uncertainty quantification of image and physical source properties, such as a black hole's accretion state.
 The package has already been widely used within the Event Horizon Telescope Collaboration and will be useful for expert and novice VLBI researchers.

 # Statement of need